|RML2657 is a heritage

 vehicles themselves came from various sources including Scottish

-operators and Southend, and many returned to London as part
+operators and Southend, and many later returned to London

 in use in July 1996 as Reading Mainline No. 14.
 Unlike many